 Formerly known as Saigon, Ho Chi Minh is the main hub in Southern Vietnam.
 This city forms a metropolis of skyscrapers combined with fascinating culture of temples and pagodas.

-Ho Chi Minh City is an eclectic mix of both old and new showcasing beautiful French architecture and numerous landmarks with historical significance pointing out Vietnam’s turbulent past.
+Ho Chi Minh City is an eclectic mix of historic and modern showcasing beautiful French architecture and numerous landmarks with historical significance revealing Vietnam’s turbulent past.

-Ho Chi Minh City is a very popular place to visit in Vietnam because visitors can indulge on delicious food, shop at busy street markets, learn at war museums and enjoy the bustling nightlife.
+Ho Chi Minh City is one of the most popular places to visit in Vietnam because visitors can indulge on delicious food, shop at busy street markets, learn at war museums and enjoy the bustling nightlife.

-With a rising craft beer scene, Ho Chi Minh City has become a hot spot for travelers looking to enjoy the buzz of a vibrant city as well as history lovers who want to learn at the various war museums.
+With a rising craft beer scene, Ho Chi Minh City has become a hot spot for travelers looking to enjoy the buzz of a vibrant city and history lovers who want to visit the various war museums.

 - Taste of Vietnam Food Tour